Southwest Zone

 GALESVILLE RESERVOIR: Rainbow trout, bass

-The boat ramps are still accessible with about 5 feet of the main dock in the water.
+The boat ramps are still accessible.
 The reservoir is about 40 feet lower than summer full pool.
 They are slowly filling the lake.
-The reservoir was stocked with rainbow trout in the middle of March.
+The reservoir was stocked with rainbow trout in the middle of March and again in the middle of April.
 A lower reservoir can mean the fish are concentrated and easier to target.
-Angling should be good.
-Last updated 4/1/26
+Angling should be good in general, but bass angling is reportedly going very good.
+Last updated 4/22/26

 GARRISON LAKE: Trout

-The lake has been stocked recently and has been providing for some pretty good fishing when the wind is not blowing.
-Additional stockings are scheduled in April which should keep this spring fishery going.
+Fishing has been good.
 The lake also has a good population of cutthroat, and they are starting to show up in the catch.
-Fishing this lake may be an excellent alternative when local rivers are too low and clear.
-This is the time of year when anglers should check weather conditions before heading out.
+Anglers should check weather conditions before heading out.
 The lake can be very windy.
 Last updated 3/4/26

 HEMLOCK LAKE & LAKE IN THE WOODS (Douglas County): Trout